Degree: Graduate Certificate

 Mode of study: This course is designed to fit your busy lifestyle and is offered completely online.
 All you’ll need is reliable high speed internet access from home.
 Faculty and students use web-based applications like Instructure Canvas to complete coursework.
 Visit CU Online’s technical requirements page for details.

 Cost: All courses are three graduate credit hours.
-Tuition is $377/credit, plus course and student fees.
+Tuition is available on the Student Finances website.
 This program is not eligible for financial aid.

 You can trust CU Denver to provide an education that will prepare you to be the professional schools seek and children deserve.
 Inclusive classrooms require teachers who are well-prepared and ready to work with children of all abilities in general classrooms including students with serious emotional disability and specific learning disabilities.
 We take our leadership role seriously and are committed to graduating the most qualified ABA certified professionals.
 Additionally, CU Denver’s School of Education and Human Development is counted among U.S. News & World Report’s “Best Graduate Schools,” making us one of the top education schools in the country.

-CU Denver’s BCBA/BCaBA®’s courses comprise a seven-course sequence of 3-credit hour, fully-online courses, taught by experienced CU Denver BCBA instructors.
-ABA certificate students will complete a total of 315 required class hours distributed among the BACB®’s 5th Edition Task List areas.
+CU Denver’s ABA courses comprise a seven-course sequence of 3-credit hour, fully-online courses, taught by experienced CU Denver BCBA instructors.
+ABA certificate students will complete the required class hours distributed among the BACB®’s 6th Edition Task List areas.

-Cohorts that begin with the first course (SPED 5450) start in January and July.
+Cohorts that begin with the first course (SPED 5450) start every/other semester.

 SPED 5450: Introduction to ABA and Terminology